AHendley84/pp4-pizzatheaction/README.md

 # Portfolio Project 4 - PIZZATHEACTION
 ## Full Stack Frameworks with Django Milestone Project

 For my fourth and final project, I have undertaken the task of conceptualizing, crafting, and deploying a comprehensive Full Stack web application accompanied by a relational database, employing the Django/Python Full Stack MVC framework, and harnessing contemporary technologies.

+This project is based around an online store and community of Pizza lovers.
+Unregistered and registered users have full e commerce functionality with a range of products available, where as the community is only accessible to registered users.
+It is intended as a one-stop-shop for everything pizza!

 ![Visual Representation](media/documentation/responsivedemonstration.png)